Is a AAA Membership Worth It?

 Additionally, AAA offers travel services and discounts to its members.
 With AAA, you can save on a wide range of products and services you might use while traveling and at home, including restaurants, hotels, entertainment, shopping, and much more.
 AAA offers trip planning resources for members to make planning your vacation easier.

-AAA offers insurance policies as well, which you can purchase separately from your AAA membership.
+AAA also offers insurance policies, which you can purchase separately from your AAA membership.
 You’ll find auto, home, life, travel, and many other types of insurance available.
 AAA also offers financial services.
 They have their own credit card that you can apply for if you are a member, and they also offer identity theft protection to safeguard your most important information.

 How Much Does AAA Cost?